Ditaji Kambundji

 Ditaji Kambundji (born 20 May 2002) is a Swiss athlete specialising in the sprint hurdles.
 She is the reigning World Champion in the 100 metres hurdles.
 She also won a bronze medal at the 2022 European Championships and bronze over the 60 metres hurdles at the 2023 European Indoor Championships.

 Kambundji was the 100 m hurdles 2021 European under-20 champion and 2023 European U23 champion.
 She competed in the event at both the delayed 2020 Tokyo and 2024 Paris Olympics.
 She is the Swiss record holder for the 60 m hurdles and 100 m hurdles.
 She is also a six-time national champion.
 Her personal best of 12.24 s puts her seventh on the all-time top list.

 Early life and family

 Ditaji Kambundji was born on 20 May 2002 in Bern to a Congolese father, Safuka, and a Swiss mother, Ruth.
 She is the last of four children.
-Her older sister is Swiss sprinter Mujinga Kambundji.
+Her older sister is Swiss sprinter Mujinga Kambundji, and her sister Muswama competes in bobsleigh.

 Ditaji grew up watching her siblings excel in athletics.
 She spent a majority of her time going to her sisters' competitions and cheering them on, which naturally influenced her to follow in their footsteps.
 She gives credit to her sisters for laying the path for her and making it easier when she finally joined their track club.
 She tried different disciplines at first before gravitating toward the hurdles.
 Both Ditaji and Mujinga enjoy gardening, as well as taking care of plants, when they are not competing.